upcontent/UpContent-Marketing/content/post/how-to-create-an-effective-upcontent-topic.md

 Example: Hybrid cars AND (Toyota OR Honda) will result in suggestions on Toyota hybrid cars and Honda hybrid cars.

+Now that you've created a topic, l[earn more about how you can incorporate sharing that topic in your marketing strategy](/post/sharing-topics-strategy)!

 #### Still feeling like topic creation is best left for your in-laws?
 Drop us a note, we are happy to help get you on the path to recovery.